The Firm Next Door

 Ivan and Bob spent more time conducting interviews than they did actually trading on their own desk.
 According to them, everyone was a special trading talent.

-I asked Billy if he made any money at all since he started.
+I asked Mark if he made any money at all since he started.
 Not overall but just one profitable month, and if not even that, one profitable week?

 “No, but I feel I’m close.
 It takes at least year to be profitable they said.”